Baishaki-sfdc/CRUD_API/README.md

 ### Note:
 SQLite is automatically created and used when you run app.py.<br/>
-Flask-SQLAlchemy will create the app.db file in your project folder if it doesn't already exist.
+Flask-SQLAlchemy will create the app.db file in the project folder if it doesn't already exist.

 ## Run the Flask Application:
 python app.py